jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Using Majic to Filter the Rules

 Darth Blockbuster write rules to keep the tools he commands, and therefore himself, as society's levers of power.
 Bank mainframes, claim processing systems, university lecture halls.
-These are examples of Industrial Age tools being guarded by the Death Star of dense corporate terms of service policies, elitist academic guidelines, and ever-changing city zoning by-laws.
+These are examples of Industrial Age tools being guarded by the Death Star of dense corporate terms of service policies, elitist academic guidelines, and ever-changing government regulations.

 But how can a regular person pinpoint a rulebook as a Death Star?
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
-Instead, he says he's the prince or the executive, an earl, or a consultant.
+Instead, he says he's the prince or the executive, an earl, or consultant.
 Are these people genuine authority figures in society, or antagonists protecting their paychecks?

 It's essential to filter out the good from the bad rules throughout our everyday lives.
 It takes practice, and it demands cultivating our integrity and inner truths.
 Yet it's a struggle that's been taking place for centuries.
 As an example, you needn't look further than this story of a Maryland farm boy named Frederick, who was born approximately two centuries ago.